naomiburks/event_driven_simulation/readme.md

 - A PopulationModel is one whose state space is a list of nonnegative integers.
 - An EventModel is one who which can be run via stochastic events (with time-independent rates) using the Gillespie algorithm.
-- A LinearModel is both a PopulationModel, an EventModel, and all its events are linear: each event's rate is proportional to the size of one of the populations.
-LinearModels are used to describe continuous-time multitiype branching processes.
+- A HomogeneousModel is both a PopulationModel, an EventModel, and each event's rate is proportional to the size of one of the populations.
+HomogeneousModels are used to describe continuous-time multitiype branching processes with no interaction between individuals.
 - An ExponentialPopulationModel one whose run function is deterministic with the reuslt determined via exponentiating an instantaneous generator matrix.
-It can be used to describe the mean behaviour of many LinearModels.
+It can be used to describe the mean behaviour of many HomogeneousModels.
 - methylation.py contains classes specific to modeling methylation.
-These are all LinearModels.
+These are all HomogeneousModels.

 Model classes contain tools to analyze them accessible to all their subclasses.
 PopulationModels can do a monte carlo simulations of extinction probabilities.
-LinearModels can directly calculate the extinction probability for an individual of each type directly.
-LinearModels also provide a converter function that returns the ExponentialPopulationModel that is the mean behaviour of the LinearModel.
+HomogeneousModels can directly calculate the extinction probability for an individual of each type directly.
+HomogeneousModels also provide a converter function that returns the ExponentialPopulationModel that is the mean behaviour of the HomogeneousModel.

 ### Events